-The 1953 series was the last issue of the five dollar silver certificates.
-It's relatively common and there is nothing special about the design.
-These bills were printed in three different years, so there were three different varieties: 1953, 1953A, and 1953B.
-Each variety is equally as common.
+The year 1953 was the last year that the US printed the five dollar silver certificates.
+Most of these silver certificates are relatively common and there is nothing special about the design.
+These bills were printed in three different years, so there were three different series: 1953, 1953A, and 1953B.
+Each series is equally as common.
 In addition there are star notes for each variety and only the 1953B star note is rare.
 Read below to learn more information about these bills and what the current values are.

 |Denomination:||$5.00 U.S. Dollar|